 Spain extended its reach in the Americas after reaping the benefits of its colonies in Mexico, the Caribbean, and South America.
 Expeditions slowly began combing the continent and bringing Europeans into the modern-day United States in the hopes of establishing religious and economic dominance in a new territory.

-Further west, Juan de Oñate led 400 settlers, soldiers, and missionaries from Mexico into New Mexico in 1598.
+Farther west, in 1598, Juan de Oñate led four hundred settlers, soldiers, and missionaries from Mexico into New Mexico.
 The Spanish Southwest had brutal beginnings.
 When Oñate sacked the Pueblo city of Acoma, the “sky city,” the Spaniards slaughtered nearly half of its roughly 1,500 inhabitants, including women and children.
-Oñate ordered one foot cut off of every surviving male over 15 and he enslaved the remaining women and children.2
+Oñate ordered one foot cut off every surviving male over age fifteen, and he enslaved the remaining women and children.2

 Santa Fe, the first permanent European settlement in the Southwest, was established in 1610.
-Few Spaniards relocated to the southwest due to the distance from Mexico City and the dry and hostile environment.
+Few Spaniards relocated to the Southwest because of the distance from Mexico City and the dry and hostile environment.
 Thus, the Spanish never achieved a commanding presence in the region.
-By 1680, only about 3,000 colonists called Spanish New Mexico home.
-There, they traded with and exploited the local Puebloan peoples.
-The region’s Puebloan population had plummeted from as many as 60,000 in 1600 to about 17,000 in 1680.
+By 1680, only about three thousand colonists called Spanish New Mexico home.3 There, they traded with and exploited the local Puebloan peoples.
+The region’s Puebloan population had plummeted from as many as sixty thousand in 1600 to about seventeen thousand in 1680.4

 Spain shifted strategies after the military expeditions wove their way through the southern and western half of North America.
 Missions became the engine of colonization in North America.
 Missionaries, most of whom were members of the Franciscan religious order, provided Spain with an advance guard in North America.
 Catholicism had always justified Spanish conquest, and colonization always carried religious imperatives.
-By the early seventeenth century, Spanish friars established dozens of missions along the Rio Grande, in New Mexico, and in California.
+By the early seventeenth century, Spanish friars had established dozens of missions along the Rio Grande and in California.

 III.
 Spain’s Rivals Emerge